Sorghum Trust Scholarship South Africa 2022 – 2023

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen

 - You must have completed Matric

-- You must be studying at a tertiary institution recognised by the Trust (University, College or Technikon)
+- You must be studying or enrolled to study at a recognised and accredited tertiary institution

 - You must intend on conducting a dissertation/ thesis on a topic that has been approved by the Trust

-- You must be willing to work within the South African Sorghum industry after completing your studies
+- You must be willing to work within the South African agricultural industry after completing your studies

-- You must have read and agreed to all of the Sorghum Trust Scholarship condition, policies and procedures
+- You must have read and agreed to all of the Sorghum Trust Scholarship conditions, policies and procedures

 - You must agree to the terms of the Legal Undertaking (Section E) on the application form